kodlist/moo-jsonplaceholder-qa/README.md

 ### Quickstart
 It may be easier for you to use the Karate Maven archetype to create a skeleton project with one command.

-> If you are behind a corporate proxy, or especially if your local Maven installation has been configured to point to a repository within your local network, the command below may not work.
-One workaround is to temporarily disable or rename your Maven [`settings.xml`](https://maven.apache.org/settings.html) file, and try again.
+> If you are behind a corporate proxy, follow this Karate [link](https://github.com/intuit/karate#quickstart)

 You can replace the values of `com.mycompany` and `myproject` as per your needs.